gabedunn-archive/devmod-v5/readme.md

 line window open, build it with `npm run build` (`yarn build`) and run it with the command `pm2 start ./dist/devmod.js`.

+You can also run this bot using the `esm` compatibility layer by running (from the devmod folder) `node ./src/esm.js` or `pm2 start ./src/esm.js`.

 Now the bot is ready for use!

 > Just a quick note - the tags in `src/utils/tags.js`, the activities in